 If possible, exercise outdoors to enjoy nature and get a powerful punch of mood-boosting vitamin D.

 During an acupuncture session, thin needles are inserted into specific points on your skin to help relieve pain and reduce stress.
-According to a 2011 systematic review, acupuncture shows promise for treating PMS symptoms.
-More study is needed, but risks are low when conducted by a licensed acupuncturist.
+According to a

 The best acupuncture points for menstrual symptoms are: